Work-related violence is any incident in which someone is abused, threatened or assaulted in circumstances relating to their work. It includes:

 Workers can be exposed to violence from a range of sources: clients, customers, patients, people in custody and members of the public.

-The violence in the workplace guide and fact sheet have information on managing the risks of work-related violence.
+The Preventing and responding to work-related violence guide have information on managing the risks of work-related violence.

 Work-related violence can fall within the scope of various state and federal laws.
 Physical assault, robbery, sexual assault and threats to harm someone should be referred to NSW Police.